 So how do you get started in real estate and set yourself up for financial success?
 Passive income through investing will take some time and research to set up but is well worth it in the long run.
 Doing the research to determine which investment strategy is right for you will allow you to make decisions that align with your overall financial goals.
 Having clearly defined goals is also important in guiding the entire investment process.

 One of the first steps to getting started with real estate passive income is figuring out exactly how much money you have to invest in a particular strategy or deal.
 Once you know how much you can spend, you will be able to identify your target market.
 After that, you will then be able to explore which passive investment option is best for you.

 One of the most common ways to create real estate passive income is by owning a rental property.
-By renting out an apartment or home every month, you have the ability to generate significant income.
+By renting out apartment syndication or home every month, you have the ability to generate significant income.
 As long as the price of rent exceeds the amount of the mortgage, maintenance, and management of the property, you will actually make money every month.
 That revenue can then to used to expand your investment options, retirement fund, or savings.

 Apartment syndication is another profitable option for creating real estate passive income.
 This will often require you to partner with a syndicator who brings together capital from multiple investors like yourself to purchase an entire apartment complex.
 The process can be complex and is considered an advanced real estate investment option.

 However, the complexity of the process is often well worth it.
 One of the biggest advantages of being a passive investor is being able to get the benefits of owning an apartment complex without having to commit all of your time like active investors.
 This option is similar to investing in stocks or bonds and is a long-term investment strategy.